How to Make This Delicious Bean Stew to Improve Your Health

 I don’t use canned beans since they have chemicals and preservatives added, plus a lot of sodium.
-Canned beans are also more likely to cause gas because they are not cooked in a way to remove the gas-producing enzymes, as I describe below.
+Canned beans are also more likely to cause gas because they are not cooked in a way to remove the gas-producing enzymes, as I'll describe below this recipe.

 Stay healthy and avoid all that bad stuff by using dry beans.

-- Bring beans to a boil and soak for one hour.
+- Bring beans to a boil and soak for 1 hour.
 Then rinse.

 - Simmer in fresh water 45 minutes while preparing veggies.

 - Chop up a half green cabbage, two cups of chopped celery, two cups of carrots, plus half an onion.